Qing117/gridder-support/README.md

 # Gridder

-A mobile app built with Flutter and love that allows artists to add customizable grid lines on images.
+An iOS app built with Flutter and love that allows artists to add customizable grid lines on images.

 ## Features